AnantLuthra/WebDev-Notes/CSS/readme.md

 Transforms are used to rotate, move, skew or scale elements.
 They make a 3D effect.

 - `transform` - Used to apply 2D or 3D transformation to an element.
 - `transform-origin` - The place by which / around which the element rotates.
-Possible values - `left, right, center`.z
+Possible values - `left, right, center`,
 ***Example -*** <br>
 2D transformations - we can change x & y exis.
 3D transformations - we can change even z exis also.

-### CSS 2D transformations methods.
+#### CSS 2D transformations methods.

 #### `Transform` available options.
 ***Even we can use more than one transformations on an element at a time.***